imacfoan/DASS_DSM/docs/04-S04-overview.md

     output.
 :::

+**In this section, you will practice using the functions below.
+It is highly recommended that you explore these functions further using the Help tab in your RStudio console.**

 |  Function  |                               Description                                | Package |
 |:----------------------:|:----------------------:|:----------------------:|
 | `sample()` |            obtain a random sample with or without replacement            | base R  |